Benoist XIV

 The Benoist XIV, also called The Lark of Duluth, was a small biplane flying boat built in the United States in 1913 in the hope of using it to carry paying passengers.
 The two examples built were used to provide the first heavier-than-air airline service anywhere in the world, and the first airline service of any kind at all in the United States.

+The first fixed-wing scheduled airline was started on January 1, 1914.
+The flight was piloted by Tony Jannus and flew from St. Petersburg, Florida, to Tampa, Florida, operated by the St. Petersburg–Tampa Airboat Line.

 Design and development

 The aircraft was a conventional biplane with equal-span unstaggered wings with small pontoons at their tips.
 The engine was mounted on a pedestal aft of the cockpit and drove a two-blade pusher propeller.
 Accommodation for the pilot and single passenger was side by side in an open cockpit.